visionmedia/page.js/Readme.md

 ### page([options])

   Register page's `popstate` / `click` bindings.
-If you're doing selective binding you'll like want to pass `{ click: false }` to specify this yourself.
+If you're doing selective binding you'll likely want to pass `{ click: false }` to specify this yourself.
 The following options are available:

   - `click` bind to click events [__true__]